mhhrakib/CS535-Big-Data/README.md

-# Scalable Multi‑Document Summarization using Distributed Deep Learning
+# Scalable Multi‑Document Text Summarization using Distributed Deep Learning

-End‑to‑end pipeline for abstractive summaries of clusters of news articles, built for CS 535 “Big Data” (Spring 2025).
+End‑to‑end pipeline for abstractive summaries of clusters of news articles, built for CS-535 “Big Data” (Spring 2025).
 We fine‑tune **PEGASUS‑Large**, **BART‑Large‑CNN**, and **LED‑Base‑16384** on the
 [Multi‑News](https://huggingface.co/datasets/alexfabbri/multi_news) corpus, using
 PyTorch DDP for multi‑GPU/‑node training.